azacdev/luminix-broadcast/README.md

-# Luminix Newsletter
+# Luminix Broadcast

-This README provides a comprehensive overview of the Luminix Newsletter project, including its features, tech stack, setup instructions, and project structure.
+This README provides a comprehensive overview of the Luminix Broadcast project, including its features, tech stack, setup instructions, and project structure.
 Feel free to customize it further based on your specific needs.

 ## Features

-- **Responsive Design:** The newsletter is fully responsive and looks great on all devices.
+- **Responsive Design:** The broadcast is fully responsive and looks great on all devices.
 - **Dark Mode:** Supports dark mode for better readability in low-light conditions.
 - **High Performance:** Built with performance in mind, ensuring fast load times.
 - **SEO Optimized:** Follows best practices for SEO to help you rank better in search engines.